mistweaverco/kulala.nvim/docs/docs/usage/file-to-variable.md

 # File to variable

+You can use the `@file-to-variable` directive to read the content of a file and assign it to a variable.

 Create a file with the `.http` extension and write your JSON request in it.

 Then, use the `@file-to-variable` directive to specify the variable name